lumeland/blog/posts/lume-3.md

 In Lume 2, the `esbuild` plugin delegates all this complexity to [esm.sh](https://esm.sh/), that can transform any NPM and JSR package to simple HTTP imports that are easier to manage.
-But this solution has its own complexity in form of multiple configuration options (`deps`, `pin`, `alias`, `standalone`, `exports`, etc) and there are many packages that don't work well after passing them through esm.sh.
+But this solution has its own problems in form of multiple configuration options (`deps`, `pin`, `alias`, `standalone`, `exports`, etc) and there are many packages that don't work well after passing them through esm.sh.